joanna-analytics/customer_retention_and_revenue_analysis/README.md

 The project focuses on transforming raw transactional retail data into meaningful business insights and presenting them through a professional business dashboard.

+Key Business Questions answered:
+- What is the total revenue generated?
+- What percentage of customers are repeat customers?
+- Which customers generate the highest revenue?
+- Which countries generate the most revenue?
+- How does revenue change over time?
+- How are customers distributed across customer value segments?

 ---

 ## Tools & Technologies